Featured Posts

 Empowering Employees and Stakeholders

 To build trust in AI systems, organisations must empower their employees and stakeholders to understand and engage with the technology.
-This can be achieved by providing education and training opportunities, fostering open communication channels, and ensuring that employees have the necessary resources to make informed decisions about AI and privacy matters.
+This can be achieved by providing education and training opportunities, fostering open communication channels, and ensuring that employees have the necessary resources to make informed decisions about responsible Gen AI and privacy matters.
 Encouraging feedback and fostering an environment of continuous learning can help organisations stay agile and adapt to the evolving ethical landscape.

 Want to know more on the topic and how to empower your employees to make better cyber security decisions – talk to our team today.